By Dr. Victor Marchione MD

 Guest Writer for Wake Up World

-You don’t need a doctor to tell you that a giggle session is good for the soul, but new research shows that it can also be good for your brain.
+You don’t need a doctor to tell you that a giggle session is good for the soul, but new research shows that it can also benefit your brain.

-A recent study of people with diabetes (rising numbers in North America) found that laughter could reduce age-related memory loss.
+A recent study of people with diabetes (a growing number in North America) found that laughter could reduce age-related memory loss.

 I’m all for it!
-Life is short, after all, and if can’t have a bring-you-to-tears laughter session now and again, well, what’s it all for?
+Life is short, after all, and if you can’t have a bring-you-to-tears laughter session now and again, what’s it all for?

 Could you pass a memory test (with flying colors)?

 The study, presented at San Diego’s Experimental Biology meeting, involved 20 healthy individuals aged 66 to 72.
-Researchers at Loma Linda University in California had one group of test subjects sit quietly in a room and had the other, which included both people with diabetes and those without, watch a short comedy video.
+Researchers at Loma Linda University in California had one group of test subjects sit quietly in a room and had the other, including those with diabetes and those without, watch a short comedy video.

 The study subjects also showed lower levels of cortisol, a stress hormone known to negatively impact brain neurons, after watching the video.
 Measured at the start and end of the test via saliva samples, the cortisol levels decreased in the humor group for those both with and without diabetes, but stayed constant in the control group.